 Corporate Bond Fund

-The corporate bond schemes invest at least 80% of the schemes assets in bonds issued by corporate.
-The assets must be invested in highest rated instruments only.
+The corporate bond schemes invest at least 80% of the scheme’s assets in bonds issued by corporate.
+The assets must be invested in the highest-rated instruments only.

 Credit Risk Fund

 Credit risk funds usually bet on fairly ranked instruments.
 These schemes need to invest 65% of the total assets in corporate bonds which are not among the highest-rated instruments.

 These bonds can also be considered as quasi-sovereign bonds as these schemes invest 80% of total assets in debt instruments issued by banks, public sector undertakings and public financial institutions.